J. Alfred Broaddus: Civic service and corporate boards

 He was the 2004 commencement speaker at Hampden-Sydney College.

 He served as a trustee for Virginia Commonwealth University and was a member of the advisory board for VCU Massey Cancer Center at VCU Medical Center.
-He is a board member for Albemarle Corp., Faison Enterprises, Inc., Markel Corporation, Owens & Minor and T. Rowe Price.
-He is a member of the Economic Advisory Panel for the Federal Reserve Bank of New York.
+He was a board member for Albemarle Corp., Faison Enterprises, Inc., Markel Corporation, Owens & Minor and T. Rowe Price.
+He was a member of the Economic Advisory Panel for the Federal Reserve Bank of New York.

 He held civic leadership posts for the Richmond Renaissance executive committee and the Virginia Historical Society’s board of directors.
 He was formerly chairman of United Way in Richmond and a member of the World Affairs Council of Greater Richmond, the American Civil War Center at Historic Tredegar, the Virginia Council on Economic Education, and Venture Richmond.
 He was a founding board member of Richmond Memorial Health Foundation (RMHF), and VCU Investment Management Company.
-He has served on the board of St. Christopher's School and currently serves on the board of the Tredegar National Civil War Center Foundation and the boards of associates of Gallaudet University and the University of Richmond.
+He has served on the board of St. Christopher's School and served on the board of the Tredegar National Civil War Center Foundation and the boards of associates of Gallaudet University and the University of Richmond.

 Biography

-Broaddus is a native of Richmond, Virginia.
+Broaddus was a native of Richmond, Virginia.
 He served in the United States Army from 1962 to 1964.
 He was a US Official Researcher at the Defense Intelligence Agency from 1964 to 1966.
 He returned to Richmond to join the Federal Reserve Bank of Richmond's Research Department as a staff economist in 1970.
 He became assistant vice president from 1972 to 1975 and vice president between 1975 and 1985.
 He was promoted to research director and senior vice president in 1985.
 During his tenure at the Richmond Fed he participated in the Federal Open Market Committee (FOMC) meetings.
 He was known to be a "hawk on inflation."
 On March 10, 1993, he spoke before the Committee on Banking, Housing, and Urban Affairs at the United States Senate.

 Both during his presidency and after, Broaddus was interviewed about the economy and the role of the Fed on Bloomberg Television and Bloomberg Radio.
 He has spoken at groups including the American Furniture Manufacturers Association and Levy Economic Institute of Bard College.

-He and his wife, Margaret Lemley Broaddus have two sons and live in Richmond.
+He and his wife, Margaret Lemley Broaddus had two sons and lived in Richmond.
 Broaddus died on October 26, 2025, at the age of 86.